jupyter-book/jupyter-book/docs/content/execute.md

 This will only execute notebooks that are missing at least one output.
 If the notebook has *all* of its outputs populated, then it will not be executed.

+### Force execution of all notebooks

-**To force the execution of all notebooks, regardless of their outputs**, change the above configuration value to:
+To force the execution of all notebooks, regardless of their outputs, change the above configuration value to:

 ```yaml
 execute_notebooks: force
 ```

+### Cache execution outputs with [jupyter-cache]

+You can cache the execution outputs so that subsequent builds take less time to execute your content.
-**To cache execution outputs with [jupyter-cache]**, change the above configuration value to:
+To enable this, change the above configuration value to:

 ```yaml
 execute: